ds4dm/ecole/docs/discussion/theory.rst

    In Ecole we allow environments to optionally specify a set of valid actions at each time step :math:`t`.
-To this end, both the :py:meth:`~ecole.environment.EnvironmentComposer.reset` and :py:meth:`~ecole.environment.EnvironmentComposer.step` methods return the valid ``action_set`` for the next transition, in addition to the current observation and reward.
+To this end, both the :py:meth:`~ecole.environment.Environment.reset` and :py:meth:`~ecole.environment.Environment.step` methods return the valid ``action_set`` for the next transition, in addition to the current observation and reward.
 This action set is optional, and environments in which the action set is implicit may simply return